Sustainability

 Identify how product life cycles (the cycle of design, sourcing,

-sustainability.
-Choose one common product to demonstrate how the full
+future sustainability.
+Choose one common product to demonstrate

 d.

-Discuss three human activities that may contribute to putting Earth at
+Earth.
+Discuss three human activities that may contribute to

 e.

-activities that contribute to species decline, what can be done to help
+human activities that contribute to species decline, what can be

-reverse the decline, and its impact on a sustainable environment.
+done to help reverse the decline, and its impact on a

 f.

-period of at least 100 years.
-Identify three factors that scientists
+for a period of at least 100 years.
+Identify three factors that

-believe affect the global weather and temperature.
-Discuss how climate
+scientists believe affect the global weather and temperature.

 8.